Runge-Kutta Approximations for Direct Coning Compensation Applying Lie Theory: Conventional Coning Correction

 Rather than directly integrating the kinematics, most real-time systems use IMUs to obtain an estimate of an incremental rotation vector $\Delta \bphi_k = \bphi_k - \bphi_{k-1}$ over the corresponding time interval $\Delta t_k = t_k - t_{k-1}$.
 Then, the attitude is advanced from one time to the next according to

-We may compute $\bT( \Delta \bphi_k)$ using the either the finite rotation formula from eq.~\eqref{eq:EulerFiniteRotation} or the exponential map from Eqs.~\eqref{eq:MatExpDCM} or \eqref{eq:MatExpLie}.
-In practice we typically use the former, though it does not matter much one way or the other.
+Computation of $\bT( \Delta \bphi_k)$ may use either the finite rotation formula from eq.~\eqref{eq:EulerFiniteRotation} or the exponential map from eqs.~\eqref{eq:MatExpDCM} or \eqref{eq:MatExpLie}.
+In practice the former is arguably more prevalent, though it does not matter much one way or the other.

-Ideally, the value of $\Delta \bphi_k = \Delta \varphi_k \, \be$ would be found by integrating $\dot{\bphi}$ from Eqs.~\eqref{eq:BortzEqn} or \eqref{eq:ode_thetadot} with an initial condition of $\bphi = \textbf{0}_{3 \times 1}$ such that, for every time step,
+Ideally, the value of $\Delta \bphi_k = \Delta \varphi_k \, \be$ would be found by integrating $\dot{\bphi}$ from eqs.~\eqref{eq:BortzEqn} or \eqref{eq:ode_thetadot} with an initial condition of $\bphi = \textbf{0}_{3 \times 1}$ such that, for every time step,

 What makes this challenging in practice is that the gyros within an IMU do not directly measure either $\Delta \bphi_k$ or $\dot{\bphi}$.
 Instead, in an ideal IMU with perfectly orthogonal gyros, each gyro channel measures $\omega_1$, $\omega_2$, or $\omega_3$ in the rotating body frame.
-We assemble these into the angular velocity vector $\bomega = [\omega_1; \omega_2; \omega_3]$.
+The measurements compose the angular velocity vector $\bomega = [\omega_1; \omega_2; \omega_3]$.
 Thus, per-channel integration of the angular velocity produced by a typical rate-integrating gyro (e.g., a ring laser gyro) actually produces a measurement of

 which, over any specific interval of time, is

 Importantly, since $\dot{\bphi} \neq \bomega$, it follows that $\Delta \bphi_k \neq \Delta \btheta_k$.
 The relationship between integrated $\omega$ and $\Delta\theta$ are illustrated in Figure \ref{fig:sampling}.